Ancient Greece's Culture

 300

-The Greek city-states have in common
+The Greek city-states have these TWO characteristics in common:

 What are the same religion and same language.